svalinnapp/svalinnapp.github.io/_pages/privacypolicy.md

 • Mobile Device Access.
 We may request access or permission to certain features from your mobile device, including your mobile device's storage, social media accounts, notifications, and other features.
 If you wish to change our access or permissions, you may do so in your device's settings.

 • Push Notifications.
-We may request to send you push notifications regarding your account or certain features of the App.
+We may request to send you push notifications regarding certain features of the App.
 If you wish to opt-out from receiving these types of communications, you may turn them off in your device's settings.
 This information is primarily needed to maintain the security and operation of our App, for troubleshooting and for our internal analytics and reporting purposes.

+• Purchase History.
+We may request access to your purchase history for certain features of the App.
+The App offers optional in-app purchases.
+In order to grant access to the in-app purchase content, we require access to your purchase history.
+The App uses RevenueCat to manage in-app purchases.
+RevenueCat's privacy policy can be found at https://www.revenuecat.com/privacy.

 <br>